NFSS10/Discord-Bot-JS/docs/SETUP.md

 ![11](https://user-images.githubusercontent.com/22588915/165847214-ae8ec454-e7d9-4ca1-a486-f698231d1bdd.png)
 </details>

-### 6. Run the bot and you can now use the bot in your server!
+### 6. Run the bot and you can now use the bot in your server

 https://user-images.githubusercontent.com/22588915/165847012-4bf2ade6-04dc-4251-a960-351c9eb7834a.mp4